-When was the first time I was in big Thaithe supermarket, it seemed to me that the prices were not at all low: chocolates, cheese, oat flakes - all this was more expensive than in Russia.
-And this is despite the fact that there was no crisis yet and there was a good dollar rate.
+When I first came to a large Thai supermarket, it seemed to me that the prices were not at all low: chocolates, cheese, rolled oats - all this cost more than in Russia.
+And this despite the fact that there was still no crisis and there was a good dollar exchange rate.
 I kept thinking what kind of food I would eat in Thailand.
-Pretty quickly, I came to the conclusion that in Thailand (as elsewhere) it would be much cheaper (and also tastier and healthier) to eat local food - rice-based dishes and tropical fruits.
-And what I then saw was imported products brought from afar, so they are by definition more expensive.
+Quite quickly, I came to the conclusion that in Thailand (however, as elsewhere) it would be much cheaper (and also tastier and healthier) to eat local food - rice-based dishes and tropical fruits.
+And what I saw then was imported products brought from afar, therefore, by definition, they are more expensive..

-A little accustomed to and examining the rangesupermarkets, I realized that I like it here and what does not.
-I loved Thai rice so much that I order it now in Moscow, I loved mango and papaya.
-In any case, it's great that the products have almost everything, and you can always find a suitable basket for you.
+Having got used to it a little and having studied the assortment of supermarkets, I realized what I like here and what not.
+I fell in love with Thai rice so much that I now order it in Moscow, I fell in love with mango and papaya.
+In any case, it's great that there are almost all products, and you can always find a suitable basket option for yourself..

 The content of the article

-Supermarkets in Thailand are represented by severalchains that can be found throughout the country: 7/11, Tesco Lotus, Big C, Tops Market, Makro.
-7/11 is a network of convenience stores within walking distance of virtually any accommodation in Thailand.
-Makro often purchases wholesalers, cafe owners or owners of a very large family.
-We can say that this is the Thai equivalent of Metro.
-Tesco Lotus and Big C are the most popular supermarkets in Thailand, such an analogue of Auchan.
-At each resort there is at least one or two large hypermarkets of these networks and many smaller ones.
+Supermarkets in Thailand are represented by several chains, whose stores can be found throughout the country: 7/11, Tesco Lotus, Big C, Tops Market, Makro.
+7/11 is a chain of convenience stores within walking distance of almost any property in Thailand.
+Wholesalers, cafe owners or owners of a very large family are often purchased from Makro.
+We can say that this is the Thai analogue of Metro.
+Tesco Lotus and Big C are the most common supermarkets in Thailand, such an analogue of Auchan.
+Each resort has at least one or two large hypermarkets of these chains and many small.

-7/11 (or alternatively 7-eleven) is a network24-hour minimarkets across the country.
-They are in every city, almost every corner and are very popular with both Thais and foreigners.
-Only there is nothing special there - water, soda, chips, canned food, yogurt, coffee, cookies, muffins, ice cream, ready-made frozen food in plastic containers that you just need to warm up in a microwave, sausages.
+7/11 (or in other words 7-eleven) is a chain of 24-hour minimarkets across the country.
+They are found in every city, on almost every corner and are very popular with both Thais and foreigners.
+Only there is nothing special there - water, soda, chips, canned food, yoghurts, coffee, cookies, muffins, ice cream, ready-made frozen meals in plastic containers that just need to be heated in the microwave, sausages.
 In other words - fast food.

-We take usually 7/11 for breakfast - cupcakes for tea, condensed milk, yoghurts.
-As well as chilled or frozen rice with shrimps, it is sold in trays and can be either heated in a microwave right in the store, or at home.
-It saves a lot when moving around Thailand (7/11 is at every gas station), and is also suitable for some food in the fridge in case there is too much laziness to leave the house or there is no time.
-Details about 7-eleven.
+At 7/11 we usually take something for breakfast - cupcakes for tea, condensed milk, yoghurts.
+As well as chilled or frozen rice with shrimps, it is sold in trays and you can either reheat it in the microwave right in the store, or already at home.
+It saves a lot when moving around Thailand (7/11 is available at every gas station), and is also suitable for a certain supply of food in the refrigerator in case you are too lazy to leave the house or there is no time.
+More about 7-eleven.

 Tesco, Big C, Tops Market and Makro

-Tesco, Big C, Tops Market, Villa Market and Makro -full-fledged big stores with enough choice for the Russian people.
+Tesco, Big C, Tops Market, Villa Market and Makro are full-fledged large stores with a choice sufficient for a Russian person.
 If you want something familiar, this is also there, just more expensive.
-The only thing you need to look for is ordinary cottage cheese, not sweet yogurts, and also some cereals such as buckwheat.
-It is worth mentioning about the Villa Market, this is a store for foreigners, there is the largest selection of imported products with corresponding prices.
+The only thing that still needs to be looked for is ordinary cottage cheese, not sweet yoghurts, as well as some cereals such as buckwheat.
+It is worth mentioning Villa Market, this is a shop for foreigners, it has the largest selection of imported products with corresponding prices..

-Apples and oranges are considered overseas here.fruits and are more expensive than ours and than local Thai fruits.
-Branches with fresh fruits and vegetables usually contain another large tray with greens, which is always sprinkled with water.
-Greens in Thailand eat a lot.
-Along with the parsley and basil we are used to, many more different herbs are sold here in bunches, unknown to the Russian people.
-From the usual vegetables, you can buy carrots, cabbage, potatoes, cucumbers, tomatoes.
+Apples and oranges are considered overseas fruits here and are more expensive than ours and than local Thai fruits.
+The fresh fruit and vegetable sections usually contain a large tray of greens that are sprinkled with water all the time.
+Greenery in Thailand is eaten a lot.
+Along with the parsley and basil we are used to, many different herbs are sold here in bunches, unknown to the Russian people.
+From familiar vegetables, you can buy carrots, cabbage, potatoes, cucumbers, tomatoes.

-The fruit department in supermarkets is one of the most joyful for the eye.
-Almost all year round you can find coconuts, watermelons, papayas, mangoes and other Thai seasonal as well as imported fruits.
+The fruit section in supermarkets is one of the most pleasing to the eye.
+Almost all year round you can find coconuts, watermelons, papayas, mangoes and other Thai seasonal and imported fruits..

-Meat, fish, seafood, as well as vegetables and fruits can still be bought and Thai markets, prices are usually always cheaper, and products are fresher, as they are brought directly from farms in the morning.
-Although in Macro in this regard, everything is about the same.
+Meat, fish, seafood, as well as vegetables and fruits can also be bought at thai markets, the prices are usually always cheaper and the products are fresher, as they are brought directly from the farms in the morning.
+Although in Macro, in this regard, everything is about the same.

-Near the fruit department there is often a tray withfresh juices in ice, peeled and chopped fruit in the package.
-Chopped fruit is a joy for the lazy, no need to peel or cut.
-We were also lazy and often bought, and later it became a tradition to sit on a bench near a supermarket and whet tropical fruits.
+There is often a tray next to the fruit section with fresh juices in ice, peeled and cut fruit in a package.
+Chopped fruit is a joy for the lazy, you don't need to peel or cut it.
+We were also lazy and often bought, and a little later it became a tradition to sit on a bench near the supermarket and sharpen tropical fruits.

-Dairy products in Thailand are not very popular,therefore, there is a large dairy department, either in large supermarkets, or in those where there are often foreigners.
-In small dairy products, usually chemical drinking yogurts with a large amount of sugar and betagen are Thai fermented milk products.
-Also very sweet and taste to the amateur.
-Sausage, cheeses and other «exotic» (from olives and pickled gherkins, to raspberries and currants) in large supermarkets are sold, but in small «local», somewhere on the outskirts, this, of course, will not.
+Dairy products in Thailand are not very popular, so there is a large dairy department, either in large supermarkets or in those where foreigners often visit.
+In small ones from dairy, usually chemical drinking yoghurts with a large amount of sugar and betagen - a Thai fermented milk product.
+Also very sweet and taste for an amateur.
+Sausages, cheeses and other «exotic» (from olives and pickled gherkins, to raspberries and currants) are sold in large supermarkets, but in small «local», somewhere on the outskirts, of course, this will not happen.

-Muesli, cereal, babyfood, vegetable oils, crackers, as well as soda-type Coca-Cola and chips here can be found without difficulty.
-Although traditional for Russia, gingerbread and sushyk in most supermarkets still can not be bought.
-Separately, I wrote about what to feed a child in Thailand.
+The usual muesli, oatmeal, baby food, vegetable oils, crackers, as well as soda like Coca-Cola and chips can be easily found here.
+Although traditional for Russia, gingerbread and dryers cannot be bought in most supermarkets.
+I wrote separately about that, how to feed a child in Thailand.

-Even here they sell ready-made dishes such as friedrice with chicken, noodles, meatballs, sausages, salads.
-All this often happens in inflated rubber bags.
-This method of packaging is one of the characteristic features of Thai catering.
+They also sell ready-made dishes such as fried rice with chicken, noodles, meatballs, sausages, salads.
+All this often happens in inflated bags tied with an elastic band.
+This packaging method is one of the characteristic features of Thai food service..

-It is convenient to come to big supermarkets andpack up products for a long time, however, as in other countries.
-From purely Thai features - a large selection of different varieties of noodles and rice, they are sold in huge bags and are quite inexpensive.
+It is convenient to come to large supermarkets and stock up on food for a long time, just like in other countries.
+Purely Thai features - a large selection of different varieties of noodles and rice, they are sold in huge bags and are quite inexpensive.

-Surely everyone will have different purchases, but just in case I will list how much food costs in Thailand. and what I bought in Thai supermarkets.
-Separately, I did price tour in Tesco, went to the supermarket and made photos of basic products with price tags.
+Surely everyone will have different purchases, but just in case, I will list what kind of food costs how much in Thailand. and what I bought in Thai supermarkets.
+Separately, I did excursion on prices in Tesco, went to the supermarket and took pictures of staple products with price tags.

-- Vegetables: onions, carrots, tomatoes, two types of papaya, mango, watermelons.
-Usually in those cases when the market was far away or it was not working.
+- Vegetables: onions, carrots, tomatoes, two types of papaya, mango, watermelon.
+Usually in those cases when the market was far away or it did not work.
 Prices are comparable.

-- Cut fruits: papaya, pineapple, cantaloupe, guava (on average 30-50 baht tray).
-In Chiang Mai, there was a “buy two trays for the price of one” campaign in Tops Market, which was cheaper than in the market.
+- Chopped fruits: papaya, pineapple, melon, guava (average 30-50 baht per tray).
+There was a promotion in Chiang Mai at Tops Market «buy two trays for the price of one», it turned out cheaper than on the market.

-- Baking: freshly baked banana muffins at 40 baht for a few pieces, croissants - 5-15 baht, donuts - 10-15 baht, white toaster bread - 40 baht per package.
+- Baking: freshly baked banana muffins at 40 baht for a few pieces, croissants - 5-15 baht a piece, donuts - 10-15 baht a piece, white toaster bread - 40 baht per package.

 - Drinks: juices (80-100 baht), bottled tea thai tea (40 baht).

-- For cooking: rice and rice noodles, seasonings, mayonnaise (100 baht), sukiyaki sauce (40 baht), tofu (30 baht), eggs (50 baht).
-By the way, I got hooked on sukiyaki sauce, just a mega thing.
+- For cooking: rice and rice noodles, spices, mayonnaise (100 baht), sukiyaki sauce (40 baht), tofu (30 baht), eggs (50 baht).
+By the way, I got hooked on sukiyaki sauce, well, just a mega thing.

 - Oatmeal in the region of 50 baht per pound, depending on the size of the package

-- Mango from 20 baht / kg (for local green) to 100 and more baht for large yellow
+- Mangoes from 20 baht / kg (for local greens) to 100 and more baht for large yellow

 - Young coconuts from 18 to 35 baht apiece

-- Milk from 40 baht per liter, drinking yogurts - 25-40 baht per bottle, depending on the size.
-One yoghurt in a cup - around 20 baht
+- Milk from 40 baht per liter, drinking yoghurts - 25-40 baht per bottle, depending on the size.
+One yogurt in a glass - around 20 baht

-- Fresh juice in a small bottle 45 baht
+- Freshly squeezed juice in a small bottle 45 baht

 - Pork from 100 baht / kg, chicken about 50-60 baht / kg